 Enrollment at St. Bonaventure University requires adherence to the University's standards of academic integrity.
 These standards may be intuitively understood and cannot, in any case, be listed exhaustively.
 The following examples, detailed in full in Appendix B of the Code of Conduct (www.sbu.edu/codeofconduct), represent some basic types of unacceptable behavior: cheating, plagiarism, fabrications, obtaining an unfair advantage, aiding and abetting academic dishonesty, falsification of records and official documents, and unauthorized access to records.
 Academic dishonesty is a serious matter and will be dealt with accordingly, with University sanctions ranging from grade alteration to the possibility of expulsion.
-Students should familiarize themselves with these very important provisions of the Academic Honesty Policy, which is outlined in the Code of Conduct for reference only.
-Acts of academic dishonesty are not processed through the University Judicial process; the process for handling alleged violations is outlined within the policy.
+Students should familiarize themselves with these very important provisions of the Academic dishonesty are not processed through the University Judicial process; the process for handling alleged violations is outlined within the policy.